jettonj/AndroidBLEExample/README.md

 **At this moment, the app is not doing the ECJPAKE handshake or the encryption yet.**

+To test this app, it's best to flash the app from [`firmware`](firmware/) directory to an Argon or P2 followed by updating the hardcoded values with ones from device.

+#### How to get the mobile secret/setup code?

+The setup code and mobile secret can be found by scanning the QR code on the device.
+It will have two lines.
+First one will contain the device's serial number.
+Last six digits of the serial number are the setup code.
+The second line contains the whole mobile secret.

 ### Generated protobuf module

 The [`firmwareprotos`](firmwareprotos) directory contains generated Java definitions for the [`device-os-protobuf`](https://github.com/particle-iot/device-os-protobuf) declarations.
 It allows easy encoding/decoding of the request/reply messages.